thunderbird/thunderbird-android/docs/engineering/adr/0010-adopt-project-wide-repository-pattern.md

 recoverable failures.
 Repository contracts do not expose database, HTTP, or platform exceptions.

-The detailed [Repository Pattern guide](../../architecture/repository-pattern.md) defines naming, reactive and one-shot API shapes, aggregate updates, and examples.
+The detailed [Repository Pattern guide](../../architecture/repository-pattern.md) defines naming, reactive and one-shot API shapes, atomic updates, and examples.
 Migrate legacy access one use case at a time, introducing a focused contract and error type first.
 Implementations or `:app-common` adapters preserve the contract while the backing data moves to the consolidated schema.